 - Running Miles: Giant Schnauzers will run with you for five miles and more.
 They make excellent exercise partners for running and biking.

 - Hiking Miles: The well-trained GS makes an excellent hiking partner and will handle a 10-mile trek with ease.
-It's important that your Giant Schnauzer is fully leash trained before hitting the trail.
+It's important that your Giant Schnauzer is fully leash trained, and on their leash connected to a comfortable hiking collar or harness, before hitting the trail.

 Generally, this breed requires about four to five cups of good quality dry dog food each day, given over the course of two feedings.
 This will vary, however, based upon your Giant Schnauzer's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your GS.

 An independent dog, the Giant Schnauzer can be left alone for a few hours at a time.
 Beyond that, however, you risk a bored GS, which can result in destructive or nuisance behaviors such as barking and digging.

 Health and Grooming